Harmonic-Guild/trials.near/docs.md

 This guide assumes that you have read Trial Accounts' official [documentation](https://docs.keypom.xyz/docs/next/TrialAccounts/introduction) by the [keypom](keypom.xyz) team.

+This page is rendered from the Github Doc [here](https://github.com/Harmonic-Guild/trials.near/blob/main/docs.md).
+Sometimes this page does not renders all element accurately so you can refer to Github directly.

 This guide  further expands on how you can use trial accounts in your dApps successfully.

 ### What do you need?
 - A drop created in the Keypom contract with trial accounts configuration on Near.
-- A service (hosted where ever you like) to distribute keys for this drop.
-[Find better language here.]
+- An airdrop service to distribute the keys for this drop.
+You could use the service headless or could integrate it in your UI, where your app calls the airdrop service.
 - A  dApp that has integrated the Keypom Wallet Selector to enable the use of trial accounts.